miroi/bagel_manual/source/opt/optimize.rst

 .. topic:: ``maxziter``

    | **Description:** Maximum number of Z-vector iterations for gradient evaluation.
-Applies to CASSCF, CASPT2, and MP2 calculations.
+Applies to SA-CASSCF, CASPT2, and MP2 calculations.
    | **Default:** 100.
    | **Datatype:** integer
    | **Recommendation:** increase the value when the Z-vector equation does not converge.